wthrowe/rfcs/text/0000-osstring-string-interface.md

 ```

 This has the same behavior as the `str` version, except that it works
 on OS strings.
-It is intended as a more convenient and efficient way
+It is a more convenient and efficient way of building
-of building up an `OsString` from parts than repeatedly calling
+up an `OsString` from parts than repeatedly calling `push`.
-`push`.

 # Drawbacks